xrochoa/angular-principles/README.md

 ## <a id="updating"><a/>Updating

 Angular might update frequently so consider updating your app as soon as a new version comes out.
 You will have more control over new features than updating later when a lot of functionality that is deprecated can break your app.

+## <a id="testing"><a/>Testing

+The Angular CLI creates files for unit tests after creating a component, service, pipe, etc. You can run them with `ng test` which uses Jamine and Karma.

+E2E tests are also available and run with`ng e2e` which uses Protractor.
+Another alternative to Protractor is [Testcafe](https://github.com/DevExpress/testcafe).
+We recommend Testcafe over Protractor since it gave us more predictable results.

+You can also create a pipeline that runs these tests after each Pull Request is merged to ensure the code is working well.
+The unit tests can be run against headless Chrome in a Docker container and the e2e tests can be run against Browserstack.

 ## <a id="lazy"><a/>Lazy Loading a Module